openwisp/docker-openwisp/docs/ENV.md

 ### `DASHBOARD_DOMAIN`

 - **Explaination:** Domain on which you want to access OpenWISP dashboard.
+You cannot use multi-part sub-domain (eg. dashboard.wisp.openwisp.org).
 - **Valid Values:** Domain
 - **Default:** dashboard.example.com

 ### `API_DOMAIN`

 - **Explaination:** Domain on which you want to access OpenWISP controller & topology API.
+You cannot use multi-part sub-domain (eg. api.wisp.openwisp.org).
 - **Valid Values:** Domain
 - **Default:** api.example.com